julelang/manual/src/comptime/comptime-matching.md

     }
 }
 ```
-The above code maps the type returned from the `comptime::TypeOf` call for type `T`.
+The above code maps the type returned from the `comptime::Typeof` call for type `T`.
 This exhibits the same behavior as the example above, since the `comptimeTypeInfo` structure returned is for type `T`, `T` will still be used for matching.

 ## Compile-Time Panic